 150 million euros in savings to be made

 “All the Walloon entities are at a turning point, all are in a bit of trouble“, continues the minister.
-In terms of Covid and floods, “Wallonia had to untie the purse strings“He saida public entity is like a household, it borrows and after a while the bank tells it: ‘be careful with the next loan’.
+In terms of Covid and floods, “Wallonia had to untie the purse strings“He saida public entity is like a household, it borrows and following a while the bank tells it: ‘be careful with the next loan’.
 We are in this situation and therefore we have to do work for future generations, which is not insurmountable.
 But you have to take your responsibilities and make a recurring effort which has been calculated at 150 million euros per financial year.
 Wallonia is a budget of 18 billion.
 So we can find those margins.”

 “But we voluntarily got into debt to face the difficulties, to support our businesses and our territory”justifies Christophe Collignon.

 In concrete terms, how can these savings be achieved?
 “We have a red line at the PS, do not touch the funds of the communes“, he says.
-Dn the other hand, you have to do a job of responsibility, that is to say a job to find new revenue: I’m not talking about taxes, but about yields from the different taxes.
+Dn the other hand, you have to do a job of responsibility, that is to say a job to find new revenue: I’m not talking regarding taxes, but regarding yields from the different taxes.
 In the expenses there are obsolete devices that will have to be reviewed.

 The war in Ukraine, a new variable